RitikaHooda/Crout-matrix-decomposition/README.md

 # Crout-matrix-decomposition
+The Crout matrix decomposition is an LU decomposition that decomposes a matrix into a lower triangular matrix (L`), an upper triangular matrix (U) and, although not always needed, a permutation matrix (P).
+It was developed by Prescott Durand Crout.
+Crout method returns a lower triangular matrix and a unit upper triangular matrix.
-This shows how to perform crout matrix decomposition using serial and parallelised programs using threads(OpenMP) and processes(MPI).
+This project shows how to perform crout matrix decomposition using serial and parallelised programs using threads(OpenMP) and processes(MPI).
 ###### Inputs:
 1. n: number of rows and columns of the square matrix
 2. f: filename that contains an n*n matrix (A)